DUI Attorney in Birmingham, AL

 Get Help From a DUI Lawyer Near You

-Facing charges for driving under the influence (DUI) in Birmingham, Alabama can feel hopeless.
+Facing charges for driving under the influence (DUI) in Birmingham can feel hopeless.
 The police and prosecutors often act like they have a slam dunk case against you.
 They act as if a guilty verdict is inevitable.
-This is far from the truth, and pleading guilty or failing to vigorously defend yourself with help from a criminal defense lawyer would be a mistake.
+This is far from the truth, and pleading guilty or failing to vigorously defend yourself with help from a criminal defense lawyer in Alabama would be a mistake.

 To schedule a free consultation with a DUI attorney near you, contact us today at (205) 981-2450 or through our online form.
-Our DUI lawyers represent individuals in Birmingham, Hoover, Alabaster, Mountain Brook, and other areas of Jefferson and Shelby counties.
+Our DUI lawyers represent individuals in Birmingham, Hoover, Alabaster, Mountain Brook, and other areas of Jefferson County and Shelby County.

 At Alabama Criminal Lawyers, we will carefully review your case and our DUI lawyers will analyze the strength of potential defenses, including: